 Success at the 2016 Australian Training Awards

-Winners of the individual awards and several organisational winners went on to represent Victoria at the 2016 Australian Training Awards in Darwin.
+Winners of the individual awards and several organisational winners went on to represent Victoria in their categories at the 2016 Australian Training Awards in Darwin.

 We congratulate Indi Clarke, Jennifer Peart, WPC Group, Box Hill Institute and Metro Trains Melbourne on their success at the Australian Training Awards.